Globfoblin/backend-test-php_jp/README.md

 Currently our seeds are incomplete.
 This makes it hard to test the application and for our frontend team to work on the interface.
 Please add seeds for the following models:

-- Sections
 - Topics
 - Messages

-It would be great of there were some message seeds demonstrating the nested parent_id relationship that messages within a topic can have.
+It would be great if there were some message seeds demonstrating the nested parent_id relationship that messages within a topic can have.

 #### Task 2 - Add authentication